the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 ### C.2 `guess_riddle()`
 {{< code-action >}} This function should allow the user to guess a riddle and send the guess to the server for checking.
 If the guess was correct, the score should increment and a "correct guess" message should be displayed.
-Otherwise, a "wrong nguess" message should be displayed.
+Otherwise, a "wrong guess" message should be displayed.

 You can check your implementation of this function by running:
 ```python